 As you’re taking a peek through your stateroom’s porthole, or standing on the open deck of your cruise ship as it slowly glides closer to its berth, you might be a bit disappointed… no sunflower fields or medieval hilltop towns of Tuscany anywhere in sight!

 The cruise ship port of Livorno in Italy is about 2 miles away from the center of Livorno town.
-But that's just from the port entrance to the center.
-Depending where your ship actually docks within it, you can easily add a few more kilometers.
+But that's just from the port exit to the center.

 That’s for two reasons: